Tips for Parents with Young Children to Tackle the Rising Cost of Living

 With medical inflation outpacing general inflation2 , planning ahead and securing sufficient insurance coverage is important.

-As MediShield Life is a basic health insurance scheme with universal and lifelong protection against large healthcare bills, it was designed to cater to the highly subsidised B2/C wards of public hospitals.
-This may limit the coverage provided for those who may need a dedicated doctor and a higher class ward or private hospital.
+MediShield Life is a basic health insurance scheme with universal and lifelong protection against large healthcare bills, and was designed to cater to the highly subsidised B2/C wards of public hospitals.
+This limits the coverage provided for those who may prefer a dedicated doctor and a higher class of ward or private hospital.
 An Integrated Shield Plan allows you to stay in higher class ward or in a private hospital.

 Tip #3: Alleviating Financial Stress through Government Schemes

 The Singapore Government offers substantial support through a range of initiatives and subsidies such as the Child Development Account (CDA) and Baby Bonus scheme for parents.
-Furthermore, all Singaporean households receives $300e Community Development Council (CDC) vouchers in 2023 to help with our daily essentials.
+Furthermore, all Singaporean households received $300 Community Development Council (CDC) vouchers in 2023 and 2024 to help with daily essentials.
 The CDA comprises a First Step grant and a government co-matching scheme, which can pay for your child’s childcare fees, medical expenses, and even selected items at pharmacies.
 Leveraging these schemes can significantly ease the financial strain associated with raising a child.

-Additionally, there are other subsidies for childcare, providing $600 and $300 respectively to working mothers.
-There is also a tax relief scheme ranging from 15% to 25% is available for working mothers.
+Additionally, there are other subsidies for childcare, providing $600 and $300 respectively to working mothers, and even more if you fall below a certain income.
+There is also a tax relief scheme available for working mothers.

-The Singapore government has announced an enhancement to the Baby Bonus benefits on 14 February 2023.
-The improved cash gift of $14,000 (instead of $11,000) will be disbursed starting in early 2024 and is applicable to children born on or after 14 Feb 2023.
+The Singapore government announced an enhancement to the Baby Bonus benefits on 14 February 2023.
+The improved cash gift of $14,000 (instead of $11,000) is being disbursed in 2024 and is applicable to children born on or after 14 Feb 2023.
 Similarly, the augmentations to the CDA First Step Grant and CDA co-matching cap will take effect from the beginning of 2024.
 For the former, the grant will be $5,000 (instead of $3,000) and the latter will see an increase of $1,000 for children in the first and second birth orders3.

 Tip #4: Securing Your Future with Retirement Planning